sbb-design-systems/lyne-components/src/components/sbb-train-wagon/readme.md

 THe `sbb-train-wagon` is a component which represents a train compartment.

-It can be a locomotive or a wagon ad it is used inside the `sbb-train` element.
+It is used inside the [sbb-train](/docs/timetable-sbb-train--docs) element.

 ### Variants

-It's possible to display the component in three different variants, based on the value of the `type` property.
+The component can visualize a locomotive or a wagon (possibly closed), so it has three different variants, based on the value of the `type` property.

 ```html
 <sbb-train-wagon type="wagon"></sbb-train-wagon>